School of Nursing and Allied Health

-An individual enrolled, or planning to enroll, in the nursing education program who has reason to believe he or she may be ineligible for the RN license, may petition the Texas Board of Nursing for a declaratory order as to the person’s eligibility.
+An individual enrolled or planning to enroll in the nursing education program who has reason to believe he or she may be ineligible for the R.N. license, may petition the Texas Board of Nursing for a declaratory order as to the person’s eligibility.
 Neither the University nor its faculty can answer this question for a person.
-The Board of Nursing may be reached at: Texas Board of Nursing, 333 Guadalupe #3-460, Austin, TX 78701, (512) 305-7400, website: Bon.state.tx.us.
+The Board of Nursing may be reached at: Texas Board of Nursing, 333 Guadalupe #3-460, Austin, TX 78701, (512) 305-7400 website: www.bon.state.tx.us.

 Bachelor of Science in Nursing (BSN)

-Admission Procedures and Policies for the Baccalaureate Degree in Nursing
+Admission Procedures and Polices for the Baccalaureate Degree in Nursing

 To be considered for admission to the Bachelor of Science in Nursing degree program, applicants are required to have:

-- Met the minimum 3.0 GPA cumulative, in Science, and at HBU
+- Met the minimum 3.0 GPA cumulative and 3.0 Science GPA

 - Transcripts that reflect no more than two grades of “D” or “F” in the required science courses, or more than one grade of “D” or “F” in a nursing course (if more, not eligible for admission)

-- Completed the HESI entrance exam based on two (2) attempts only to achieve the 80% score on each subsection (Reading Comprehension, Grammar, Math), and the Anatomy & Physiology and critical thinking subsections (no minimum score required).
+- Completed the HESI Admission Assessment (HESI A2) entrance exam based on two (2) attempts only to achieve the 80% score on each sub-section (Reading Comprehension, Grammar, Math), and the Anatomy & Physiology and critical thinking sub-sections (no minimum score required).
 For admission to the January 2020 or the August 2020 cohorts, students may take either the HESI A2 exam as described above or the ATI TEAS admission test.
 Please contact the School of Nursing for further details regarding the TEAS exam.

 Progression in the Program

-To progress to the nursing courses involving direct patient care, students are required to have:
+To progress within the nursing program courses involving direct patient care, students are required to have: